BirdsCanada/NatureCounts_IntroTutorial/docs/05-ManipData.md

   - Comparison operators:`>`, `>=`, `<`, `<=`, `!=` (not equal), `==` (equal)
   - Logical operators: `&` (and), `|` (or),  `!` (is not)

-There are worked examples provided in the [Filtering data after download](https://birdstudiescanada.github.io/naturecounts/articles/filtering-data.html) article on Github to get you started with applying filters.
+There are worked examples provided in the [Filtering data after download](https://birdstudiescanada.github.io/naturecounts/articles/filtering-data.html) article on GitHub to get you started with applying filters.
 These include:

   - Categorical filters
   - Numerical filters